 - Transfer the cooked zucchini slices to a serving plate.
 Squeeze lemon juice over and sprinkle with grated Parmesan.

-Other zucchini recipes you might enjoy from around the internet:
+Other zucchini recipes you might enjoy:

 - Gluten Free Fried Zucchini Chips with Lime-Mint Dipping Sauce from Gluten-Free Goddess